 "I wouldn't sell a fake wine," he said as one of the trial's first witnesses.
 "I've never intentionally sold fake wine in my life."

 Millions were spent by both sides on lawyers in the case.

 Koch, the founder and president of the Oxbow Group, based in West Palm Beach, Fla., spent $3.7 million at the 2005 auction, buying 2,600 bottles of wine.
 He paid someone more than $75,000 daily for two days to make his bids, though he decided before the sale not to inspect the wines he eventually bought.

-Koch, the brother of industrialists and conservative political supporters David and Charles Koch, conceded that the wine he bought from Greenberg was not his first encounter with fakes.
+Koch, a Palm Beach resident and the brother of industrialists and conservative political supporters David and Charles Koch, conceded on the witness stand that the wine he bought from Greenberg was not his first encounter with fakes.
 In 1988, he said, he paid $400,000 for four bottles of French wine he falsely believed had been owned by Thomas Jefferson.